pingcap/docs-cn/br/backup-and-restore-use-cases.md

 #### Performance tuning

 If the resource usage of TiKV does not become an obvious bottleneck during the backup process (for example, in the [Monitoring metrics for the backup](#monitoring-metrics-for-the-backup), the highest CPU usage rate of backup-worker is around `1500%` and the overall I/O usage rate is below `30%`), you can try to increase the value of `--concurrency` to tune the performance.
-But this performance tuning method is not suitable for the scenarios of many small tables.
+But this performance tuning method is not suitable for the use cases of many small tables.
 See the following example:

 {{< copyable "shell-regular" >}}